sertchan/Discord-Scraper/README.md

 ⚠️ This project uses discord.js selfbot api so the risks you take are your own.

 ✨ The goal of the project is scraping users in specifed guild.
-Scrapes profile pictures, usernames, ids, profile picture urls. ✨
+Scrapes pfp's, usernames, ids, pfp url's.

 💗 I'm already so so much appreciated who gives star the project or supports me on buy me a coffe!